abdulrahman86/CygnOS/README.md

 Brief explanation of the directories:

 **archive/floppy:** The first implementation of the OS was for booting off a floppy image.
-I wrote the entire floppy bootloader from scratch -- this folder contains this bootloader and some other files relevant to this boot scenario.
+I wrote the entire floppy bootloader from scratch -- this folder contains this bootloader and some other files relevant to this boot scenario all contained in the _boot_ subdirectory.
 This is no longer used since I've moved to using grub.

 **code:** The actual code of the OS.
 The file and sub-directory names here should be self-explanatory.